rhdunn/cainteoir-engine/docs/langdb-format.md

 A character match in this state moves the left context to the left.

-A classdef match is not supported.
+A classdef match sets the default context to the end of the reverse class definition match.

 A phoneme feature match is not supported.